MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Transit connectivity between the virtual networks in Standard Virtual WAN is enabled due to the presence of a router in every virtual hub.
 Every virtual hub router supports an aggregate throughput up to 50 Gbps.

-- The maximum number of VM workload across all VNets connected to a single Virtual WAN hub is 2,000.
+- A maximum of 2,000 VM workloads across all VNets can be connected to a single Virtual WAN hub.

 - Virtual WAN integrates with a variety of [SD-WAN providers](/azure/virtual-wan/virtual-wan-locations-partners).